 The only considerations when parking at the Logan Shoals Vista Point are … don’t block the service road gate and don’t parallel park.

-This parking area is wide enough that you can park nearly perpendicular to HWY 50 without fear of obstructing highway traffic.
-Most people park at an angle and as close to the next vehicle as possible so as to maximize the parking area.
-This pullout does taper off at either end, so obviously park according to the space you have available with which to work if the majority of spaces are occupied.
+The parking area is wide enough to park nearly perpendicular to HWY 50 without fear of obstructing highway traffic.
+So, most people park angled and as close to the next vehicle as possible to maximize the parking area.
+This pullout does taper off at either end, so park according to the actual space available.

 Here’s a map to help you find the Logan Shoals Vista Point.